Egida/Stellar-New-Age/README.md

 <h1 align="center">🚀 Stellar: New Age v1.3 - Free DDoS Panel 🚀</h1>
 <p align="center">You are responsible for all damages.</p>
+> v2 inside tomorrow or the day after tomorrow <3

 ![GitHub Logo](img.png)